 What is a biosimilar medicine?

 Biosimilar medicines are follow-on versions of original biological medicines.
-They are independently developed after the patent protecting the original product has expired.
+Biosimilars can be developed during the period in which the originator product is protected by patent exclusivity, but they can only be marketed after the patent protecting the originator product has expired.

-Biosimilar medicines are intended to have the same mechanism of action as the original biological medicines, and are designed to treat the same diseases as the innovator’s product.
+Biosimilar medicines are independently developed to have the same mechanism of action as the original biological medicines, and are designed to treat the same diseases as the innovator’s product.